-I've been trying to write this post all week, just knowing that it will bring up all of the tears and the messy emotions that I am feeling.
-But I knew I had to write it, because there's too many moms or soon-to-be moms out there who can relate, stick together, help or just talk about it.
+I’ve been trying to write this post all week, just knowing that it will bring up all of the tears and the messy emotions that I am feeling about returning to work after maternity leave.
+But I knew I had to write it, because there’s too many moms or soon-to-be moms out there who can relate, stick together, help or just talk about it.

 I grew up with a stay at home mom.
 I used to look at her, when I was old enough to realize that she didn’t work, and pity her.
 She always made it seem like she missed out on something.
 She had me at 23, and never quite figured out what she wanted to do in life, and that made me feel deep sorrow for her.
 I always looked at her and told myself that will never be me, I want to BE SOMEONE and have a purpose in life other than being a mom.